jwoogerd/Improvise/paper/Improvise.md

 In terms of the game, *r* refers to each player's realization, the sequence of time-stamped musical events, *s* refers to each player's score (also a sequence of time-stamped musical events) and *player1* and *player2* stand for strategies employed by the given player.
 Legal moves at any given point in the game tree are derived from a player's score and realization and payoffs are calculated from realizations and information about the players' preferences.

-####Musical Game Trees

-Each branch of a game tree represents a move of one player or the chance of something effecting the game state.
-We eliminate the possibility of chance in this game, as the only things that effect state in this game are the player's own choices.
-So, every branch then represents a choice the performer has made to stick to or deviate from the score.
-However, moves in this game are made at the same time, so we must not modify the state associated with the game until both players have made their move.
+We model a musical improvisational game with a discrete, simultaneous game tree.
+We eliminate the possibility of chance from the game tree: at internal nodes, only a player's choices may affect the state of game.
+Every edge represents a choice a performer can make to stick to or deviate from the score.

+####Discussion of state space

+--- needs to be fleshed out a bit

+In extensive games where players each make multiple moves, these game trees can grow very rapidly.
+TicTacToe, for example has 25,000+ nodes in it's game tree, even when eliminating nodes where we can through rotational symmetry.

 We can now model how the state changes from node to node, but how are players allowed to pick their moves?
 Technically, there are an infinite number of